Serious incident reporting guidelines

 - ensure strategies to address the serious incident or allegation can be effectively implemented as soon as possible

-- ensure the disability services provider complies with their duty of care to the client/injured worker
+- ensure the attendant care service provider complies with their duty of care to the client/injured worker

 - support the provision of high-quality services to clients/injured workers through comprehensive reporting